Controller Documents 1.0

 cryptographic suite

-A specification defining how to use specific cryptographic primitives to achieve a particular security goal.
-These documents are often used to specify verification methods, digital signature types, their identifiers, and other related properties.
+A means of using specific cryptographic primitives to achieve a particular security goal.
+These suites can specify verification methods, digital signature types, their identifiers, and other related properties.

 private key